 The remaining 30 marks is around managing financial risk.
 This involves calculating the value of foreign exchange receipts or payments based on certain hedging techniques.
 An example of this is hedging using a forward contract.
 This topic also covers interest rate hedging and swaps.

 I will be putting together revision notes that are helpful for managing financial risk.
 Ensure you subscribe to find out more in due course.
 In the meantime, find my tips how to pass FM here.

 This exam technical knowledge is literally BTF from Certificate Level and not much extra.
 All the models are carried forward and relevant to this exam.
 Marks do vary in this exam.
 Although it is quite a wordy exam there can be a fair few calculations involved too.
 That all being said, I found this exam to be the easiest ACA Professional Level exam.

 There will be a strategic analysis question and this tends to include some financial performance analysis.
 I did not know it at the time but this can be a taster for the Advanced Level Case Study exam.
 The other two exam questions are on strategic choice and the implementation of strategy.
 These are difficult to outline what could come up as it really does depend on the scenario in the question.

-Again join my journey as I will share tips on how to pass this exam!
+Again join my journey as I will share tips on how to pass BST!